alertmanager/alert_manager/README.md

 - **2015-07-26** simon@balz.me
 	- Added support for multi-valued recipient field in results for notifications
 	- Added UI to manage notification schemes
+	- Optimized incident settings to show searches even if they aren't shared globally
 - **2015-07-10** simon@balz.me
 	- Added support to resolve by title for auto_previous_resolve
 - **2015-06-22** simon@balz.me